hungdoan888/StudyBuddy/README.md

 - Error handling included for user inputting erroneous values for dates, number of questions, and total number of questions
 - Modern looking buttons for maximizing, minimizing, and closing the application
 - Resize drag-box on the bottom right corner of app.
 Circle appears when mouse floats over it
-- Circles change colors when mouse hovers over percent complete, and questions to study per day
+- Circles change colors when mouse hovers over percent complete and questions to study per day
 - App adjusts size proportionately when it is resized

 # Installation